Skip to main content

 ”Failed to create Daytona sandbox”

 The DAYTONA_API_KEY environment variable is missing or invalid.
-Verify it’s set in your .env file and check that it’s a valid key from app.daytona.io.
+Store it with fabro secret set DAYTONA_API_KEY ... or export it in the server process environment, then check that it’s a valid key from app.daytona.io.

 ”Snapshot does not exist and no dockerfile provided”